 License

-Nextcloud appears to have several advantages over OpenCloud, particularly in popularity, maturity and features.
+Nextcloud appears to have several advantages over OpenCloud, particularly in popularity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, PHP.
 However, they differ in their additional technology choices: Nextcloud uses SCSS, Vue while OpenCloud leverages JSX, Golang.